cloudfoundry/stratos/docs/status_updates.md

 ## 12th September 2018

-We've been preparing a 2.1.0 release this week that we will publish next week.
-Going forward we will be aiming to publish a new release every month.
-The releaase notes for 2.1.0 have been created and are [here](https://github.com/cloudfoundry-incubator/stratos/blob/v2-master/CHANGELOG.md#210).
+We've been preparing the 2.1.0 release this week.
+This will be published next week.
+Going forward we will be publishing a new release every month.
+The release notes for 2.1.0 have been created and are [here](https://github.com/cloudfoundry-incubator/stratos/blob/v2-master/CHANGELOG.md#210).

 Highlioghts for this week: